ePages-de/epages-devportal/_posts/2019/2019-12-16-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 const { client_id, client_secret } = functions.config().beyond
 ```

-## Step 4 - Firebase Cloud Function for client side Javascript
+## Step 4 - Firebase Cloud Function for client-side Javascript

-Now that we have a Firebase Function for the authentication, we can also use it for the client side JavaScript.
+Now that we have a Firebase Function for the authentication, we can also use it for the client-side JavaScript.
 For doing so, we need the Firebase Functions SDK.

 ```html